Nassau - Where Luxury and Poverty Meet

 Being only 290 km / 180 miles away from Miami, Florida, Nassau, the capital of the Bahamas is a popular vacation destination for Americans....

-The third and the last stop of our cruise was Nassau, the capital and the largest city on the Bahamas.
+The third and last stop of our cruise was Nassau, the capital and the largest city in the Bahamas.
 The first two stops were Half Moon Cay and Freeport in case you missed the blog articles about them.

 Nassau invites cruise ship passengers to the city.

 The best place to buy a hand-made souvenir or a sea shell is Straw Market.
-A couple of dozens artisans sell their work, mostly from wood, for a pretty affordable price (after little bit of bargaining, of course).
+A couple of dozen artisans sell their work, mostly from wood, for a pretty affordable price (after a little bit of bargaining, of course).

 Another popular option to spend a day in Nassau is to go to Atlantis and enjoy its aquarium or casino.
-For a few years now, Atlantis's famous waterpark is for overnight visitors only.
+For a few years now, Atlantis's famous waterpark has been for overnight visitors only.

-Bars and restaurants are also abundant in Nassau, and everyone suggests you try a single most popular food on the Bahamas - a conch meat, usually in a form of a salad.
-Conch is an edible mollusk with a spiral shell.
-Grown-up conch can be the size of an adult palm.
+Bars and restaurants are also abundant in Nassau, and everyone suggests you try the single most popular food in the Bahamas - conch meat, usually in the form of a salad.
+A conch is an edible mollusk with a spiral shell.
+A grown-up conch can be the size of an adult palm.

-There are also a few museums if the city.
-One of them, mostly targeted for small kids, commemorates those old days of Nassau when it was the pirate capital of the world.
+There are also a few museums in the city.
+One of them, mostly targeted at small kids, commemorates those old days of Nassau when it was the pirate capital of the world.

 This post office box is identical to the ones in the United Kingdom.

-Many buildings are in the Victorian style painted in pastel colours - usually pink or yellow.
+Many buildings are in the Victorian style and painted in pastel colours - usually pink or yellow.

 Small buildings also look bright and authentic.